unisdr/undrr-mangrove/README.md

 # Run Storybook locally
 docker exec -it undrr-mangrove-client-1 bash -c "yarn run storybook --ci"

+# Build the project for release (default mode is production)
+docker exec -it undrr-mangrove-client-1 bash -c "yarn run build"

 # Build Storybook and SASS
 docker exec -it undrr-mangrove-client-1 bash -c "yarn run build-storybook"

 # Lint the codebase
 docker exec -it undrr-mangrove-client-1 bash -c "yarn run lint"

-# Build for release (default mode is production)
-docker exec -it undrr-mangrove-client-1 bash -c "yarn run build"
 ```

 ## Testing

-When adding new components, we rely on Jest library to test the library.
+When adding new components, we rely on the Jest library to test the library.
 Jest is a JavaScript testing framework that is easy to use and provides a variety of features for testing React components.

 ### Creating Tests